-Energy companies will contact households to install a smart meter, or you can request one from your energy company.
+Your energy company will contact you to arrange to install a smart meter, or you can request one from your energy company.

-Suppliers can continue to install these SMETS1 meters until 5 December 2018.
-This is the ‘end date’ for SMETS1 installations, although energy regulator Ofgem is allowing 12 suppliers to continue installing them beyond this deadline, until 15 March 2019, to help them transfer smoothly to installing SMETS2 meters.
-This includes British Gas, Eon, First Utility, Npower, Ovo, Scottish Power and Utility Warehouse.
+However, energy regulator Ofgem let 12 suppliers continue installing them beyond this deadline, until 15 March 2019.
+This was to help them transfer smoothly to installing second-generation meters.
+These are British Gas, E, Ecotricity, EDF Energy, Eon, First Utility, Npower, Ovo, Scottish Power, SSE and Utility Warehouse.

-Firms can install SMETS1 prepayment energy meters until 15 March 2019.
+Firms can install first-generation prepayment energy meters, and count them towards their total, until 15 March 2019.

 So far we’ve seen just the tip of the smart iceberg.
 Smart meters bring huge potential for you, your energy company, and the wider energy system.

 For you, a smart meter is the means to get in-depth information about your energy use – for example, how much you’re spending on running your flat-screen TV.
 Studies are being done into how smart meters could alert you if elderly relatives are showing signs of dementia (by revealing unusual patterns in eating and sleeping shown by electricity use), or dangerously under-heating their homes in winter.

 You should be able to switch suppliers much more quickly in future, such as via an app.
 Plus you could trade energy with your neighbours or sell surplus electricity you’ve generated.

 Your energy company will get automatic meter readings, up to every half hour, so it can offer you tariffs tailored to when you use energy – and save you money.
 Smart time-of-use tariffs are available already, and offer cheaper rates for electricity at certain (less popular) times of day.